thanthese/vim-presentation/examples.md

       child
       child

-Substitute "foo"s for "bar"s only if they're in comments.
+Substitute "foo"s for "BAR"s only if they're in comments.

       // does things with foo
       function foo(foo) {